julianburr/sketch-debugger/README.md

  - [ ] .group* methods

 ## Plugin
+ - [ ] Add stack trace now that I can get it with the preprocessor enabled + integrate [source map](https://github.com/mozilla/source-map) handling to show the original trace if plugin.js has a source map defined!
  - [ ] Finish console
  - [ ] Add element tree panel
  - [ ] Create HTTP request utils that also send data to debugger